 - May be limited to a certain medical diagnosis (e.g., mental health, developmental disability)

 States can set additional requirements for the waiver to target services to groups of people with specific needs.
-States can also choose to allow the HCBS to be self-directed, meaning that individuals receiving services can direct their own care.

 - Choose who will be involved in providing their care